 Our curriculum follows a developmental curricular sequence and adopts the Blooms' Taxonomy.
-Fieldwork is in the Professional Practice Skills section of the Curricular Sequence.
-Following foundations, occupational performance and adaptation across the lifespan.
+Fieldwork is in the professional practice skills section of the curricular sequence, following foundations, occupational performance and adaptation across the lifespan.
 Level I fieldwork is embedded in courses focused on the occupational process of assessment and planning, and then intervention.
 The level I fieldwork links what students have learned about the occupational therapy process with opportunities to acquire practice skills.
 Students are given the opportunity to apply, analyze, evaluate and begin to create assessment and intervention plans appropriate to individuals and populations.
-Level II FW is the final aspect of the curriculum.
+Level II fieldwork is the final aspect of the curriculum.
 It follows all didactic work and prepares the student for entry-level practice.
-During the level II fieldwork, students are expected to use higher levels of knowledge such as: continue drawing connections among ideas, justify decisions, and create original work.
+During the level II fieldwork, students are expected to use higher levels of knowledge such as: continue making connections among ideas, justify decisions, and create original work.
 The curricular themes, occupational performance, evidence-based practice, culture, and community engagement are reinforced throughout all fieldwork experiences.

-Our curriculum uses the Person-Environment-Occupation-Performance (PEOP) Model revised by Christiansen, Baum, & Bass-Haugen in 2005.
+Our curriculum uses the Person-Environment-Occupation-Performance (PEOP) Model revised by Christiansen, Baum, & Bass in 2015.
 This conceptual model of practice organizes the dynamic, complex relationship between people, environments, and occupational performance.